hypo69/hypo/docs/gemini/out/en/explainer/src/scenario/_examples/executor.md

 * `from pathlib import Path`: Used for working with file paths in a platform-independent way, critical for handling scenario files.
 * `from src.scenario.executor import ...`: Imports functions for running scenarios, handling scenario files, and integrating with PrestaShop.
 * `from src.utils import j_loads`: Imports a function to load JSON data, essential for processing scenario files.
-* `from src.product import ProductFields`: Imports `ProductFields` class for handling product data, demonstrating a clear separation of concerns in the project.
+* `from src.product import ProductFields`: Imports `ProductFields` class for handling product data, demonStarting a clear separation of concerns in the project.
-* `from src.endpoints.PrestaShop import PrestaShop`: Imports classes or functions for interacting with the PrestaShop API, demonstrating a clear structure for handling API interactions.
+* `from src.endpoints.PrestaShop import PrestaShop`: Imports classes or functions for interacting with the PrestaShop API, demonStarting a clear structure for handling API interactions.

 **Classes:**